HEAR/Plateforme-pratiques-numeriques/README.md

-# HEAR PRatiques numériques, basé sur le CMS Kirby
+# HEAR pratiques numériques, basé sur le CMS Kirby

 Kirby is a file-based CMS (© 2009-2016 Bastian Allgeier GmbH).
 Easy to setup.
 Easy to use.
 Flexible as hell.